jaydecahedron/what-we-do-together/README.md

 Should you need to download Aurora, you can download the file from this link: https://aurorabuilder.com/get-started/

-You can find the creator's patreon here: https://www.patreon.com/aurorabuilder/
+You can find the creator of Aurora's patreon here: https://www.patreon.com/aurorabuilder/